-- 45. Explain different type of operators in python and precedence with example. - 46.
+- 1. Explain different type of operators in python and precedence withexample. - 2.
 What are the syntax for looping statements in python language?
-Explain with code. - 47.
-Discuss different types of function with syntax and example - 48.
-Explain the function with different type parameters, their call and return statements.
+Explain withcode. - 3.
+Discuss different types of function with syntax and example - 4.
+Explain the function with different type parameters, their call and returnstatements.

-PATTERN OF QUESTION PAPER( BSc CORE)
+PATTERN OF QUESTION PAPER(BSc CORE)